-In spring/summer 2020, we worked with local groups across the Miner2Major area to take part in the project to collectively create 200 metres of festival bunting, where every triangle is a hand painted artwork from the community that celebrates the diverse wildlife, important habitats and rich heritage of Sherwood Forest.
+In spring/summer 2020, we worked with local groups across the Miner2Major area to collectively create 200 metres of festival bunting, where every triangle was a hand-painted artwork to celebrate the diverse wildlife, important habitats and rich heritage of Sherwood Forest.

-By October 2021 the bunting was complete and began its journey on a travelling exhibition of Inspire libraries across the county, due to complete in July 2021.
-From then onwards the bunting will be used at festivals across the Miner2Major area.
+By October 2020 the bunting was complete and began its journey on a travelling exhibition of Inspire libraries across the county, due to complete in July 2021.
+From then onwards the bunting will be used at festivals across the Miner2Major area alongside our travelling exhibition